Is it Coaching or Mentoring & What's the Difference?

 Coachee/Mentee Briefing - A 2-hour introduction to equip participants with the knowledge and tools to get the most from their new relationship.
 This can be delivered face-to-face or online.

 Coaching and Mentoring Skills Training - A two-day introductory programme to equip those who have not coached or mentored before or would like a refresher.
-Also available as a 9-week online programme comprising modules to study in your own time, complemented by live online seminars and coaching practice sessions to supplement and consolidate your learning.
+Also available as a 12-week online programme comprising modules to study in your own time, complemented by live online seminars and coaching practice sessions to consolidate your learning.

 Timeline of Activities

 Over and above initial training, we run a series of half-day coach/mentor development sessions each year.
 These typically take place in March, June, September & December.

 Sessions are well attended and create a great opportunity for our coaches/mentors to network, share practice and learn about new tools and techniques which can be usefully applied to coaching and mentoring.